 Advantages: Tile drainage is likely to improve a crop field if the field has a poor drainage class with a low slope and heavy clay soils.
-In this area, this class of hydrology is likely to be within the river flood plains.
-Only 2 to 5 percent of our total agricultural land is likely to benefit from tile drainage.
+In this area, this class of hydrology is likely to be within the river flood plains but there can be smaller areas nearly anywhere.
+Only around 5% of our total agricultural land is likely to benefit from tile drainage.
 While this is our most productive soils, this productiveness is highly variable from year to year and hard to work with during rainy years, often delaying timely field operations.
 Properly drained fields have added benefits such as minimizing soil compaction, better plant growth, less variability within the field, and consistency across the field.
-Despite being a few feet below the soil surface, tile drain increases water infiltration a small amount as well, which decreases surface erosion.
+Despite being a few feet below the soil surface, tile drain increase water infiltration a small amount as well, which decreases surface erosion.

 Disadvantages: The main disadvantage of tile drainage is, of course, the cost.
-A complete tile drainage system can cost up to \$1,000 per acre.
+A complete tile drainage system can cost \$1,000 or more per acre.
 It takes a lot of improved yield over time to compensate for the cost.
-Really, the benefits of tile drainage aren't so much financial as they are practical, just not dealing with inconsistent poorly drained soil effecting timely planting, spraying, and harvest.
-Many farmers around here don't tile the whole field either, to save money and concentrate efforts on the trouble areas.
+Really the benefits of tile drainage aren't so much financial as they are practical.
+The idea of not dealing with inconsistent poorly drained soil effecting timely planting, spraying, and harvest.
+Many farmers around here don't tile the whole field either and concentrate efforts on the troubled areas in an effort to save money.
+Not really a disadvantage, but an important concern when installing tiles is that our fields are already crisscrossed with gas and electrical lines that can be dangerous to hit with a tile plow.

 Maintenance: Tile drains can last a long time if installed correctly, 30 years or more, and they don't take much management.
-Although, even properly installed tiles could need occasional cleanouts, usually at the outlet ditch, as the buildup of sediment can lead to blocking the whole tile.
+Although, even properly installed tiles could need occasional cleanouts.
+This is usually at the outlet ditch as the buildup of sediment can lead to blocking the whole tile.
 The tile outlet covers need occasionally cleaned out as well, and without them, rodents will build homes inside the tiles.
 An actively managed system will have an outlet slide that changes the water table by manually moving it up and down.
-The water table can be left higher during the winter to preserve nitrates and during a drier summer to keep water in the profile.
-This can only be done the flattest (less than 0.5% slope) fields.
+The water table can be left higher during the winter and during a drier summer to keep water in the profile.
+This can only be done with the flattest (less than 0.5% slope) fields.

-Irrigation with tile drains: Tile drains can be back feed water and used as subsurface irrigation, making them work two jobs.
-It is less effective than a closely spaced true subsurface irrigation system, but the tiles system, if the field is flat enough, can push water into the root zoon via a higher water table.
+Irrigation with tile drains: Tile drains can be back fed water and used as subsurface irrigation, making them work two jobs.
+It is less effective than a closely spaced true subsurface irrigation system but the tile system, if the field is flat enough, can flow water into the root zone via a higher water table.
+This requires a more complex system design and is sometimes (though not always) why you see a pit pond on the lower edge of a crop field.